 We need to grow and widen audiences for arts and heritage, increasing participation to help residents feel connected to and proud of this place and sharing with visitors our sense of what makes Torbay unique.
 We’re working to build our reputation for excellent arts and culture programming and make it easily accessible, tackling the gap between our fairly culturally-engaged visitors and less-engaged residents.
 Our significant older population and relatively high proportion of disabled residents means ensuring suitable physical access is also a key issue whilst we must not ignore Torbay’s many young people.
 We must support and empower our communities to encourage greater local involvement.
 Our relative lack of ethnic diversity amongst residents and visitors makes it important to ensure an especially diverse range of arts and culture practitioners in creative programming.
 Culture can be Torbay’s window on the world.

-The task is to put Torbay on the map as a creative centre and connect residents to the 22 miles of coast and the place where they live, by:
+The task is to put Torbay on the map as a creative centre and connect residents to the 22 miles of UNESCO Global Geopark coastline and the place where they live, by:

 The outline timescales for this project are:

 December 2017 - February 2018: Appointment of Creative Direction (complete)

 March 2018 - December 2018: Research and development (complete)

 January 2019 - March 2020: Commissioning and delivery (underway)